Luna County Building Department Cited Your Property?

 No General Contractors listed yet in this county.

-Disclaimer: Community tips are gathered from public sources and homeowner reports.
-They are for informational purposes only and do not constitute legal advice.
-Always verify current requirements directly with Luna County Building Department.
+Disclaimer: Code references are gathered from public county sources and may not reflect recent amendments.
+Always verify current requirements directly with Luna County Building Department before taking action.

 Our permit legalization tracker takes you from violation notice to final sign-off.